Top things to do in Kigali (I live here!)

 El Vista Café—a lovely new ( in July 2022) cafe with great tea, drink, and food options.
 There is a nice pottery shop on site as well.

 Kigali Pottery Collections and Cafe— do some ceramic shopping here.
-I wish we lived in Kigali just so that I could buy all the plates, bowls, vases, and cups in bulk.
+I wish we lived in Kigali just so that I could buy all the plates, bowls, vases, and cups in bulk (2025 update: we moved to Kigali!!!).
 For something different, try “African Coffee,” which is coffee, chocolate, and ginger mixed together.
 The French press is also excellent.
-I loved the Spanish omelet; the potatoes here are just so good.
+2025 update: I felt that the food quality decreased from when I came in 2022; the shop is under new management but it’s worth visiting for the pottery and the “African coffee” which I haven’t seen anywhere else.

 Lunch and dinner

-Borneo—Another cuisine that’s hard to find, get Indonesian food at Borneo.
+Borneo— The Indonesian food at Borneo is amazing.
 The portions are huge and the prices are just right.
 Go with a huge appetite.

-Repub Lounge— Classic spot that serves delicious traditional Rwandan food that kinda caters to foreigners.
+Repub Lounge— Classic spot that serves delicious traditional Rwandan food that kinda caters to expats and tourists.
 The coconut fish curry was featured in the New York Times!
 I loved the eggplant stew.
 Try the local beers or get the honey + banana wine.
 There is also a small shop with baskets, clothes, and souvenirs.
 Look out on the staircase for lovely artwork pieces as well.
+This is one of the places you can get isombe, a local greens dish with peanuts that takes hours to cook.

 Choose Kigali—part art cafe and part high-end dining, visit for a unique experience.
 The 8-course tasting menu is USD 200 and the 5-course option is USD 100 (sans alcohol).
 Brunch is USD 50 on Sundays only.
 Reservation required.